liquinlab/elm-smile/docs/steps.md

 ### Building Trial Tables

-The `useHStepper` provides a powerful API for building and manipulating trial tables.
+The `useHStepper` provides a powerful API for building and manipulating trial tables, inspired by jsPsych's timeline system.
 The main method for creating a new table is `new()`, which returns a table object with various chainable methods for building your trials.

 #### Basic Table Creation and Appending